Looijenga's Conjecture via Integral-affine Geometry: A Proof of Looijenga's Conjecture

-For each internal blow-up or node smoothing of $(\overline{Y},\overline{D})$ applied to produce $(Y,D)$, we perform an associated internal blow-up or node smoothing on the integral-affine surface $(\overline{S},\overline{P}, \emptyset)$.
-For instance, we may assume that all surgeries are minimal size, i.e. internal blow-ups remove a single basis triangle and node smoothings have cuts of minimal length, as in the example below.
-Since we are applying $Q(Y,D)$ surgeries of fixed size, but $(\overline{S},\overline{P}, \emptyset)$ can be arbitrarily large, we may choose a moment polygon large enough to accommodate all the surgeries.
-We denote the resulting integral-affine surface by $(S,P,A).$
+For each internal blow-up or node smoothing of $(\overline{Y},\overline{D})$ applied to produce $(Y,D)$, we perform an associated internal blow-up or node smoothing surgery on the integral-affine surface $\overline{S}$.
+Assume that all surgeries have size $1$, i.e. internal blow-ups remove a single basis triangle and node smoothings have cuts of minimal length, as in the example below.
+We are applying $Q(Y,D)$ surgeries of fixed size, but $\overline{S}$ may be chosen to be arbitrarily large (e.g. by scaling).
+Thus we can ensure, and in fact we require, that $\overline{S}$ can accommodate all the necessary surgeries.
+We denote the resulting integral-affine surface by $S$.